 The trail system opened with nearly 5 miles of non-motorized trails and 2 miles of the original logging roads that can still be used by motorized vehicles.

 In 2002, the Gray Community Endowment (GCE) was formed to promote community projects in Gray.
 In 2003, the GCE obtained a donation of 46 additional acres for the Libby Hill Trail from Richard and Wilbert Libbey.
 This combined with verbal permission from the Mathew Morrill Trust allowed the construction of the Harold Libbey Trail in 2005 and the Outback Trail in 2007 .
 This brought the total mileage of the trails up to 7 miles.

 The GCE in 2008 took ownership of the 29 acre Hancock Property that abuts the middle school permanently giving access to the public to the trails of Libby Hill.
 Between 2008 and 2010 the GCE and the Friends of Libby Hill raised $160,000 to pay the mortgage on this parcel.
 In November 2009, two new trails, Lynx Trail and the Ghost Trail were added to the trail system.

-The trails offer a great place to walk, ski, bike, run, walk your dog, or just enjoy nature!
-They are available for year round usage and parking is available at the end of the paved portion of Libby Hill Road.
-The main entrance for the trail is not at the orange gate but rather starts behind the Middle School.
-Trail maps are available on our website or you can pick one up at Gray Town Office.
-Come and explore Libby Hill Forest and discover one of southern Maine’s best outdoor recreations spaces!
+The trails offer a beautiful place to walk, ski, bike, run, walk your dog, or just enjoy nature!
+They are available for year-round usage and parking is available at the end of the paved portion of Libby Hill Road.
+The main entrance for the trail is not at the orange gate but starts behind the Middle School.
+Trail maps are available on our website, or you can pick one up at Gray Town Office.
+Come and explore Libby Hill Forest and discover one of southern Maine’s best outdoor recreation spaces!